OurHeritageOurStories/ohos-observatory/README.md

 ### Data formats

-This project is working with and investgating the possible uses of linked data.
+This project is working with and investigating the possible uses of linked data.
 For this, we are currently using two linked data formats to store our data: .nt and .ttl/.ttlx.
 1. .nt (aka N-triples) simply stores the triples in full size plain text.
 This makes them very easy for software to generate and parse, but they can become verbose.
 For example:
     * <:bob> <:knows> <:alice>
     * <:bob> <:knows> <:dave>